SuleimanFarah/sunpy/Home:-Wiki-Maintenance.md

     * Individual student applications
   * 2015
     * Individual student applications
-  * 2016
-    * Individual student applications
-  * 2017
-    * Individual student applications
-  * 2018
-    * Individual student applications
+  * repeat

 ### Org

 Nothing, all the files are just placed in here.
-I could not figure out a nice structure so I moved on.
+I could not figure out a good structure so I moved on.

 ### SOCIS